-Now let’s take the assumption that life without grocery stores is going to require more work out of you.
+Now let’s make the assumption that life without grocery stores is going to require more work out of you.
 Possibly much more work.
-So, the 2,000 calorie per day amount isn’t likely to be a realistic count of the number of calories you will actually need.
-You might be digging latrines to deal with sanitation, hunting for food or foraging in the forest all day.
+So, the 2,000 calories per day amount aren’t likely to be a realistic count of the number of calories you will actually need.
+You might be digging latrines to deal with sanitation, hunting for food, or foraging in the forest all day.
 You could be patrolling your neighborhood or lugging water from a mile away.
 You would be washing clothes by hand, chopping wood; building fires and the 2,000 calorie amount would likely be more like 3,000 or 4,000 for some people just to maintain their weight.
 How long will your food last now?

 The more food you have, the better off you will be in a collapse scenario where we have no hope of the lights coming back on.
 Gardens and livestock greatly add to this cumulative total you have, but unless you have a very productive garden or a large supply of animals, the food you have on hand is likely to start running out.
 At some point in time, if the supply of food is interrupted, rationing might be a consideration you need to make.